rdkcentral/rdkservices/DTV/doc/DTVPlugin.md

 <a name="property.scheduleEvents"></a>
 ## *scheduleEvents <sup>property</sup>*

-Provides access to the get the schedule events (EITsched) for the given service.
+Provides access to the schedule events (EITsched) for the given service.

 > This property is **read-only**.